 2014 – ACM:

 14 Simpson students performed extremely well in the North Central Regional of the 2014 ACM International Intercollegiate Programming Contest.
 We participated at Grandview University, against teams from Grandview and Drake.
-Out of 22 teams at the Grandview site, the team of finished in first place overall.
+Out of 22 teams at the Grandview site, the team of Jacob Williamson, Chris Colahan & Scott Henry finished in first place overall.

-Jacob Williamson, Chris Colohan & Scott Henry: 1st.
+Jacob Williamson, Chris Colahan & Scott Henry: 1st.